openharmony/docs/en/application-dev/security/cert-guidelines.md

 // Example of a revoked certificate. function crlEntrySample() {
-    // Create an **X509Crl** instance by using createX509Crl() of cryptoFramework. let x509Crl = null;
+    // Create an X509Crl object by using createX509Crl() of the cryptoFramework.
+The process is omitted here. let x509Crl = null;

     // Obtain a revoked certificate instance.
-In this example, the instance is obtained by using getRevokedCert(). let serialNumber = 1000;
+The service needs to call the X509Crl interface to obtain the revoked certificate object.
+In this example, getRevokedCert() is used to obtain the revoked certificate instance. let serialNumber = 1000;
     let crlEntry = null;
     try {